zaironjacobs/streamjson/README.md

 [![PyPI - Status](https://img.shields.io/pypi/status/streamjson)](https://pypi.python.org/pypi/streamjson)
 [![PyPI - License](https://img.shields.io/pypi/l/streamjson)](https://pypi.python.org/pypi/streamjson)

-Send objects or arrays to a JSON file using a stream.
+Write objects or arrays to a JSON file using a stream.
 Useful for when you don't want to read large amounts of data in memory, for example when you need to save large amounts of data from a database to a single JSON file.

+Read objects from a JSON file using a stream.
+Does not require loading the whole JSON file in memory.

 ## Install